Are you finally down to the last two, ConvertKit vs Mailchimp? As a business investing in an email marketing provider is important and essential.

 ConvertKit vs AWeber

-AWeber will charge you for every subscriber on every list even if that person is on 3 or 4 list so you can get charged multiple times for the same person.
+AWeber will charge you for every subscriber on every list even if that person is on 3 or 4 lists so you can get charged multiple times for the same person.

 AWeber has the option available if you have more than one site but this is not available with ConvertKit.

-Aweber has over 700 templates which is quite attractive but I use Thrive leads for my lead forms and Thrive Architect for my landing pages so not an added bonus for me.
+Aweber has over 700 templates which are quite attractive but I use Thrive Leads for my lead forms and Thrive Architect for my landing pages so not an added bonus for me.

 Their number one feature would have to be their visual automation as it reminds me of those Enterprise level CRM filtering system without the expensive price tag.

 Up to 1,000 subscribers